nerdfiles/anonymous-swarm/readme.md

 # Anonymous Swarm

 Academics tend to privatize forms of freedom, which are the ecologies of knowledge.
-The goal is this project is to set up autonomous monitoring agents to systematically discover and confute the claims made by academics whose theories fall radically out of sort with the commons.
+The goal of this project is to set up autonomous monitoring agents to systematically discover and confute the claims made by academics whose theories fall radically out of sort with the commons.